TYPE DESIGN INFORMATION PAGE last updated on Fri Jul 3 16:40:36 EDT 2015

 Enjoy the great use of the letter M for the branding of the city of Melbourne in 2009 by a team of designers at Landor: Jason Little, Ivana Martinovic, Jefton Sungkar, Malin Holmstrom, Sam Pemberton.
 [Google] [More] ⦿

 Graphic designer in Brisbane, Australia.
-Creator of the modular sci-fi face Robotica (2011) and of the ornamental caps typeface Byron Daze (2014).
+Creator of the modular sci-fi typeface Robotica (2011) and of the ornamental caps typeface Byron Daze (2014).

 Crack-A-Jack Studios is located in North Balwyn, Victoria, Australia, and run by David Jackson.
 Fonts subpage.
 Fonts came in packages such as the signage font pack Signer Can'O Fonts: Signer (Brush, Casual, Fancy, Latin, Italic, Sans, Serif, Script, Text, Title).
 He also has tattoo fonts such as Tattoo Black, Tattoo Regular, Tattoo Thin, Tattoo Gothic.
-The free Lemon Chicken font (2011) has some late art nouveau frivolity in it.
+The free Lemon Chicken font (2000) has some late art nouveau frivolity in it.
+Check also Yenotten.